 Marlow: Another water-themed name (also perfect for literary buffs) is Marlow, which means “from the hill by the lake”.

-Monroe: Or, you could take a page out of Mariah Carey’s book with Monroe, which is the name of one of the singer’s twins and means “mouth of the Roe River”.
+Monroe: Or, you could take a page out of Mariah Carey’s book with Monroe, which is one of the singer’s twins baby name and means “mouth of the Roe River”.

 Kendra: Kendra is another refreshingly funky name which means “clear water”.

 Lynn: Often reserved for a middle name, Lynn means “lake” and oozes with that vintage edginess.